 Marie escribió un libro de memorias sobre su crianza bicultural, “American Chica: Two Worlds, One Childhood” (Chica Americana: Dos Mundos, Una Infancia), que fue finalista del National Book Award (2001) y el PEN/Memoir Award, y ganó el Books for a Better Life Award.

-Marie is a Peruvian-American author of nonfiction and fiction, senior advisor to the U.S. Librarian of Congress, literary director of the National Book Festival, the John W. Kluge Center’s former Chair of the Cultures of the Countries of the South, and a Writer at Large for the Washington Post.
-For many years, she was editor-in-chief of the Washington Post’s literary section, Book World.
-She has also written for the New York Times, the National Geographic, Time Magazine, the International Herald Tribune, Spain’s El País, Colombia’s El Tiempo, and Peru’s El Comercio, among many other publications.
+Marie is a Peruvian-American author of nonfiction and fiction as well as the inaugural Literary Director of the Library of Congress.
+She is the recipient of a 2020 literary award from the American Academy of Arts & Letters.
+Among her recent positions are: Director of the National Book Festival, the John W. Kluge Center’s Chair of the Cultures of the Countries of the South, and Writer at Large for the Washington Post.
+For many years, she was editor-in-chief of the Washington Post’s book review section, Book World.

 Marie Arana es una auténtica ciudadana hemisférica.
 Su escritura explora y abraza los dos lados de las Américas, tal como ella misma lo ha hecho durante toda su vida.
 Nacida en Lima, de padre peruano y madre “yankee”, se siente igualmente a gusto en ambas culturas.